 For other schools that Richard teaches at, lessons are payable up front and for a term at a time.
 Miserden are delighted to be able to cover this cost at the current time, making both the lessons and the suit hire free of charge for all pupils from year 1 upwards.
 We really appreciate the commitment and support offered by parents, some of whose children have been training for several years now.

-For any pupils yet to try judo club, please contact Mrs Hughes in the first instance to sign the permission form.
+For any pupils yet to try judo club, please contact the office in the first instance to sign the permission form.
 The first session can be attended as a taster, but beyond that, we would please ask that children remain until the end of that term.
 Not only does this help to support the teaching and learning about commitment, perseverance and facing challenges, but also Miserden school will still be billed for that student’s place, in the event of them dropping out.

 For those who are able to meet the requirements, gradings can be completed in school, (BJA junior membership is required) and for those wishing to pursue judo further, or to compete, Stroud Judo Club run sessions on Thursday evenings and Saturday mornings at Marling Sports Hall, with some pupils from Miserden school already attending.
 Please see the Stroud Judo Club website for more information.